Suyash2810/Posteoid/README.md

 # BlogIT
-provide functionality for editing a particular post Handle the pagination or pager implement web scraping in about me page
+provide functionality for editing a particular post - in progress Handle the pagination or pager
+On entering no data create posts redirects to '/' through /auth/login